 Jake was absolutely in agreement with his grandfather that someone had to intervene with his father, who after three months was showing no signs of being any better than when Jake had accompanied him back to his quarters after Jadzia’s funeral and as soon as they were alone told him he was taking leave.
 He nodded and said “I’ll see what I can do.”

-He wasn’t looking forward to it, though; it seemed a rude thing to do, especially since he knew Trills were supposed to have some detachment between their lives.
+He wasn’t looking forward to it, though.
+It really was a rude thing to do to a customer, and probably even more so to a joined Trill, when he knew they were supposed to have some detachment between their lives.
 Of course Jadzia hadn’t minded continuing her friendship with his father, but this new host might want to move on.

-Yet she’d come there, he thought.
+Yet she’d come there.
 Of all the restaurants of all the cities of all the planets.
 It couldn’t have been just coincidence.
 Unless she’d just wanted to say goodbye, that was a possibility.
 A private mental goodbye, not involving any actual people, just places.
 If that was the case, she wasn’t going to be happy with him.

 Being a waiter meant having to concentrate, so Jake couldn’t think about any of this much, which was a good thing, because it was hard enough for him not to as it was.
 During one spare moment as he made his way from one table back to the kitchen he did think he was feeling a little too nervous about this, if only because his fingers were trembling a little bit and he was having trouble reading his own shorthand.
-It was a simple pair of questions, he told himself, and he already had the words for an apology prepared too, if he needed them.
-And come to think of it, he had never seen Jadzia Dax lose her cool; he’d watched her argue with his father once, but she’d been ice then rather than fire, so that might keep this new Dax from making a scene even if she did get angry.
+It was a simple pair of questions, he told himself, and he already had the words for an apology prepared, too, if he needed them.
+And come to think of it, he had never seen Jadzia Dax lose her cool.
+He’d watched her argue with his father once, but she’d been ice then rather than fire.
+That might keep this new Dax from making a scene, at least.